- Completion of the Training Contract

-Training Contracts are for a specified period and is agreed to by all parties signed including you (the employer), your Australian Apprentice, your Apprenticeship Network provider and your local STA.
-Completion may occur prior to the stipulated end date.
-Contact your Apprenticeship Network provider and/or STA.
+Training Contracts are for a specified period and are agreed to by all parties including you (the employer), your Australian Apprentice, your Apprenticeship Network provider and your local STA.
+Completion may occur prior to the stipulated end date and this is sometimes referred to as 'early completion'.
+For more information about early completion contact your Apprenticeship Network provider and/or STA.

-A cancellation of the Training Contract can be made at the request of either the employer or employee prior to the end date.
+A Training Contract can be cancelled at the request of either the employer or employee prior to the end date.

 If the Australian Apprenticeship is still within the stipulated probation period, the Training Contract can be legally cancelled by either party giving one week's notice.

 After the probation period, you may request to cancel the Training Contract if:

 - your business ceases operations

 - there is a substantial change to your business circumstances and you are no longer able to fulfil your obligations

 - your Australian Apprentice is guilty of misconduct.